How to Write a Killer Financial Services Job Description That Reels in Top Talent

-Create a profile of who your ideal candidate is using your current all-star employees as inspiration.
+Create a profile of your ideal candidate using your current all-star employees as inspiration.
 Document the experience, education, and skill levels necessary to find success at your company, as well as what characteristics make for a good cultural fit.
 In financial services, you’ll likely target candidates with finance, accounting, or actuarial science degrees.
-In addition, attention to detail, multi-tasking, and understanding of Generally Accepted Accounting Principles (GAAP) may be some of the top skills you’re ideal candidate will possess.
+In addition, attention to detail, multi-tasking, and understanding of Generally Accepted Accounting Principles (GAAP) may be some of the top skills your ideal candidate will possess.

 In addition, tailor your profile to the specific position you’re looking to fill.
 For example, mortgage loan officers and accounting managers will need different skillsets and traits.
-These definitions will help you craft job descriptions that target the perfect candidate for every role.
+These definitions will help you write job descriptions that target the perfect candidate for every role.